 Career salespeople and content writers know that getting all the lights green, and somebody signing something, is what has to happen to create Success. https://cdtalententerprises.com/2019/08/05/content-creation-client-needs-same-as-dating-info-to-righter-decisions/

 Nordstrom’s is my first time back in retail since leaving another SouthPark Mall retailer across the parking lot seven years ago.
-I blogged about retail during those rugged times (2008-2014), and as a single guy without a mortgage, kids in school, or even a car payment, I still accumulated significant credit card debt.
+I blogged about retail during those rugged times (2008-2014) – pssshhh, nothing Great about that Recession – and as a single guy without a mortgage, kids in school, or even a car payment, I still accumulated significant credit card debt.
 Bare bones 28 hrs. a week retail jobs meant lots of coworkers were taking from their futures to pay the bills.

 Buddy Jack W. and I worked the Nautica line strong, and even during a Recession (2013-14) nearly always made their bonus levels.
 Although we seldom created the two credit card applications a week Belk management obsessively valued, I had enough bonus that January to – with a little bit of credit card – self-publish my first book.

-This September I submitted my second book in the Marlena the Magnificent line, https://www.wattpad.com/story/218725526-with-platinum-fury-focus while tip-goeing with homelessness between June and the end of October when I landed in the terrific location described at the top, what I’m calling ‘The Seam,’ with a little nod to my suit selling.
+This September I submitted my second book in the Marlena the Magnificent line, https://www.wattpad.com/story/218725526-with-platinum-fury-focus/ while tip-toeing with homelessness between June and the end of October, when I landed in the terrific location described at the top.
+Here is what I’m calling ‘The Seam,’ with a literary nod to my suit selling.

 Having suit-buying customers see I’m well put together-being stylish means I’m wearing suits and ties again for the first time in years.